The relationship between psychiatry and thyroid dysfunction has attracted a good deal of attention for the following reasons:

-- Some drugs used for the treatment of mental illness can have an effect on the thyroid gland.
+- Some drugs used for the treatment of mental illness can affect the thyroid gland.

-As you already know a frequent complaint of Graves’ Disease patients and their friends and family is emotional liability, mood disorders and hysterical symptoms with no apparent reasons.
-Periods of depression may alternate with manic symptoms.
+As you already know, a frequent complaint of Graves’ Disease patients and their friends and family is the emotional lability, frequent mood changes, and hysterical symptoms with no apparent reasons.
+Periods of depression may alternate with manic-like symptoms.
 Some of the patients can experience panic-attack likely symptoms.
-The situation is even worsening by the fact that these patients get little or no sleep and have repeated palpitations throughout the day which additionally may contribute to their emotional condition.
+The situation is even worsened by the fact that these patients get little or no sleep and have repeated palpitations throughout the day which additionally may contribute to their emotional condition.
 Sleep deprivation is found to be one of the most debilitating symptoms as it may change your perception of the world completely and may worsen your other symptoms.

-People with an overactive thyroid may exhibit marked anxiety and tension, emotional lability, impatience and irritability, distractible overactivity, exaggerated sensitivity to noise, and fluctuating depression with sadness and problems with sleep and the appetite.
+People with an overactive thyroid may exhibit marked anxiety and tension, emotional lability, impatience and irritability, distractible overactivity, exaggerated sensitivity to noise, fluctuating depression with sadness, and problems with sleep and appetite.

 All disorders related to, or as a result of Hyperthyroidism or Graves’ Disease can be classified as Mental Disorders due to a General Medical Condition.

-According to the previous edition of DSM IV (the American Psychiatric Association Classification Book) a mental disorder Due to a General Medical Condition is characterized by the presence of mental symptoms that are judged to be the direct psychological consequence of general medical condition- in that case Graves’ Disease or Hyperthyroidism.
+According to the previous edition of DSM IV (the American Psychiatric Association Classification Book), a mental disorder Due to a General Medical Condition is characterized by the presence of mental symptoms that are judged to be the direct psychological consequence of general medical condition – in that case, Graves’ Disease or Hyperthyroidism.

-1. So called Mood Disorders and more specifically Bipolar Disorder.
-Bipolar Disorder consists of 2 Main Episodes:
+1. So-called Mood Disorders and more specifically Bipolar Disorder.
+Bipolar Disorder consists of two Main Episodes:

-A) Depressed Episode (depressed mood most of the day, nearly every day, feeling of sadness and emptiness, irritable mood, markedly diminished interest or pleasure in almost all activities, significant weight loss when not dieting, (or weight gain for no apparent reason), insomnia nearly every day ect.
+A) Depressed Episode (depressed mood most of the day, nearly every day, feeling of sadness and emptiness, irritable mood, markedly diminished interest or pleasure in almost all activities, significant weight loss when not dieting, (or weight gain for no apparent reason), insomnia nearly every day etc.

-B) Manic episode: A distinct period of abnormality and persistently elevated, expansive, or irritable mood, lasting at least 1 week.
-During the period of mood disturbance three or more of the following symptoms have persisted: Inflated self- esteem or grandiosity decreased need for sleep, more talkative than usual or pressure to keep talking etc.
+B) Manic episode: A distinct period of abnormality and persistently elevated, expansive, or irritable mood, lasting at least one week.
+During the period of mood disturbance, three or more of the following symptoms have persisted: inflated self- esteem or grandiosity, decreased need for sleep, more talkative than usual or pressure to keep talking etc.

-Most of the above mentioned symptoms are definitely present for Graves’ Disease.
-In fact, most of the times the mental symptoms proceed the disease itself, can be developed together with the disease, or exist separately without no evident connection.
+Most of the above-mentioned symptoms could be present when someone is diagnosed with Graves’ Disease.
+In fact, most of the times the mental symptoms proceed the disease itself can be developed together with the disease, or exist separately without no evident connection.

-When it comes to Graves’ disease mental health, I believe that all the systems in our body are connected, then when treating one disease any medical doctor should have in mind possible mental symptoms as well.
-In all case, if any of those symptoms are present due to whatever reason, I suggest that you should consult a psychotherapist or psychologist so you can work on your psychological symptoms as well.
-If they are all result of your medical condition, when the disease has been treated they are more likely to disappear as well.
+When it comes to Graves’ disease mental health, I believe that all the organs and systems in our body are connected.
+Accordingly, when treating one disease any medical doctor should have in mind possible mental symptoms as well.
+In all cases, if any of those symptoms are present due to whatever reason, I suggest you consult a psychotherapist or psychologist so you can work on your psychological symptoms as well.
+If they are a result of your medical condition and the disease has been treated accordingly, these symptoms are more likely to disappear as well.

-To learn more about how to deal with mental, emotional and psychological aspects of Graves’ Disease and Hyperthyroidism get my newest book “Mental, Emotional and Psychological Aspects of Thyroid Disorders”.
+To learn more about how to deal with mental, emotional and psychological aspects of Graves’ Disease and Hyperthyroidism you can my newest ebook “Mental, Emotional and Psychological Aspects of Thyroid Disorders”.
 In this book, I explain all mental, emotional and psychological aspects of thyroid disorders, as well as different approaches for their treatment.
 The book is also available on Amazon if you prefer the paper version.